UK Bank holiday loophole that could put you in court

 Does your annual leave year run April to March?

-If so you are probably breaching UK employment legislation !
+If so you are probably breaching UK employment legislation due to a little know bank holiday loophole !

 Are you aware of how easter holidays and its impact on employees holiday entitlements?